 This VPN comes with pretty much every feature and tool imaginable.
 However, those are not available across all of CyberGhost’s apps.
 In fact, there are big differences between what’s on offer for Windows, macOS, Linux, Android, and iOS users.

 Therefore, instead of coming up with new features for a while, we’d love to see CyberGhost polish and streamline its service.
-For example, split-tunneling is available on Windows and Android only – and even on those platforms, there are differences in how this feature works.
-And when it comes to other platforms, you won’t find this option at all.
+For example, split-tunneling is available on Android only.
+When it comes to other platforms, you won’t find this option at all.
 On top of that, some features are half-baked, such as CyberGhost’s ad-blocker.

 CyberGhost VPN Pros & Cons – Here’s the Bottom Line!